dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

       window.setTimeout(expectAsync0(checkProgress), 100);
     });

-When this test starts to run, it calls window.setTimeout and pass a closure, created by expectAsync0,  as the event handler.
+When this test starts to run, it calls `window.setTimeout` and passes a closure, created by `expectAsync0`, as the event handler.
 This closure will in turn call `checkProgress()`.
 If `checkProgress()` throws an exception the closure catches it and mark the test as failed.
 The test is not considered complete until either the closure is executed or the test framework times out and fails the test.

 `expectAsyncN()` can take an additional count argument to specify how many times the callback must be called before the test is considered complete.
 For example: